-There is no need to obtain local currency before your trip.
+You do not need to obtain local currency before your trip (although you can, if you'd like).
 You can change money at banks, most hotels, and money exchange offices (to exchange cash you may be asked to show your passport).
 Be aware, however, that torn, dirty, or taped U.S. bills will not be accepted for exchange.
 New large bills (\$100) will usually be accepted by banks and onboard ships; old \$100 bills will not be accepted.
 Money in smaller denominations is much more universally accepted, particularly if new.